-Every restaurant owner should consider how technology can help them grow their business- even if that means investing minimal amounts of money into something new.
+Every restaurant owner should consider how technology can help them grow their business- even if that means investing minimal amounts of money into something new like scheduling software for service companies.
 Many restaurants are beginning to use online menus for improved marketing strategies, self-checkout stations for increased efficiency, and delivery options for increased profit potential.
 With these technologies available, you will be able to grow your business more accessible than ever before!

 - 8 Best Practices for Effective eCommerce Customer Service

 - 4 Marketing Ideas For a New Century